SystangoTechnologies/Crashalert/README.md

 # rn-crash-reporter

+As a mobile app developer, you’ve likely faced your own unique challenges in detecting, reproducing and debugging run-time crashes in React Native applications.
+Of course we need a crash analyzer tool that can track these crashes.

-## What is RN Crash Reporter?
+## What is rn-crash-reporter?

-RN crash reporter is a software application whose function is to identify report crash details and to alert when there are runtime crashes, in production or on development / testing environments.
-Crash reports often include data such as user steps, stack traces, type of crash, trends and version of application.

-A reporter that stores user actions step and runtime crashes info.
-You no longer need to change existing code, you just need to import our components in your js classes rather than `react-native`.
+This is a reporter that stores user action steps and runtime crashes info that you can analyze on [Crash Viewer](https://github.com/sytango-technologies/rn-crash-viewer) with a detailed specification of the tracked crashes.
+You no longer need to change existing code, you just need to import `rn-crash-reporter` components in your js classes rather than `react-native`.

+### Version Supports

+Version 2.0.0 supports react-native >= 0.52.0

+### Installation

+`$ yarn rn-crash-reporter` or `npm install --save react-native-node`

+## To analyze your app crashes, you should follow Node server and Web client installation [here](https://github.com/sytango-technologies/rn-crash-viewer)

+### NOTE: Please follow the [link here](FLOW_README.md) for the complete installation guide of `rn-crash-viewer`.

+## Example:

+The example app `RNCrashExamples` demonstrated the use of our crash reporter library.
+It is also having some additional features i.e. [`Eslint`](https://www.themarketingtechnologist.co/eslint-with-airbnb-javascript-style-guide-in-webstorm/), [`Code-Push`](https://github.com/Microsoft/react-native-code-push), [`React-Navigation`](https://reactnavigation.org/) and [`Redux`](https://redux.js.org/) are integrated.

-### Following are some components which can be used from our library:
+### The components which can be used:
 - Button
 - TouchableOpacity
 - TouchableHeighlight
 - TouchableWithoutFeedback
 - TouchableNativeFeedback
-- SRNViewTouchableHeighlight
-- SRNView

-Version 2.0.0 supports react-native >= 0.52.0

-## Add it to your project

-### Installation

-Install Systango bug reporter by running the following command from within your app's root directory:
-- $  `yarn rn-crash-reporter`

-### You should follow Node server and Web client installation to track the crashes  [here](https://github.com/sytango-technologies/rn-crash-viewer)

-### NOTE: Please follow the [link here](FLOW_README.md) for the complete implementation of `rn-crash-viewer`.

-## Additional Features into our `RNCrashExamples` project :

-We have already integrated `Eslint` , `react-native-code-push`, `react-navigation` into our `RNCrashExamples` project.
-You can use the following reference :
-- `Eslint` : Follow the link [here](https://www.themarketingtechnologist.co/eslint-with-airbnb-javascript-style-guide-in-webstorm/).
-- `Code Push` : Follow the link [here](https://github.com/Microsoft/react-native-code-push).
-- `react-navigation` : Follow the link [here](https://reactnavigation.org/).

 ## Basic usage